armilanez/rails_wallet/README.md

 * SQLite Database

+* The Rails version of this project is 7.0.1

 I hope you enjoy using it.
-No expectations for final version.
+No deadline for final version.

-I will be uploading this again to verify something.

-This README file was updated at 03/12/2022